Research Interests

 B. Odehnal.
 Permutation cubics.

 Permuting the trilinear coordinates of a point P yields six (permutation) points that lie on a single conic which is called the permutation conic.
-The six permutation points of P and the six permutation points of the isogonal or isotomic conjugate of P lie on a cubic curve which shall be called the permutation cubic assciated with P. To each point in the triangle plane we can assign a permutation cubic and some centers share their permutation cubic.
+The six permutation points of P and the six permutation points of the isogonal or isotomic conjugate of P lie on a cubic curve which shall be called the permutation cubic associated with P. To each point in the triangle plane we can assign a permutation cubic and some centers share their permutation cubic.
 Among the many possible permutation cubics only a few rational ones are known and some hundred triangle centers define a degenerate triangle cubic.

 septic curve